bedax/system/INSTALL.md

 _These are some notes on how to install the author's system.
 These aren't expected to be useful to anyone else._

-- Install Debian's minimal version ([the one that includes non-free firmware](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/current/amd64/iso-cd/), if necessary)
+- Install debian's minimal version ([the one that includes non-free firmware](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/current/amd64/iso-cd/), if necessary)
 - Select nothing at the software selection menu
 - Partition:
-    - A 512 MiB (536870912 bytes) EFI paritition
+    - A 512 MiB EFI partition (536870912 bytes)
-    - A 12 GiB (12884901888 bytes) ext4 partition for /
+    - A 8 GiB ext4 partition for / (8589934592 bytes)
-    - A swap partition; 1.5 * RAM (for hibernation)
+    - A swap partition; 1.5 * RAM (for hibernation) (12 GiB = 12884901888 bytes)
-    - An ext4 partition for ~, using the remaining space
+    - An ext4 partition for /home, using the remaining space

+## terminal font

+`sudo dpkg-reconfigure -plow console-setup`

 ## network